 Using plastic burns through money, not literally of course, but very close.
 Buy the things you need with the money you’ve allocated for yourself rather than being whimsical with your credit and debit cards.
 Seeing your money physically disappear before your eyes makes it easier to stay on budget, so you don’t end up with an overdraft at the end of the month.

 Check Your Bank Fees

 Speaking of overdraft, is it necessary?
 No. In most cases banks “sell” add ons to your basic banking needs in order to make a wee bit more money off of you.
 Talk to your financial institution and make some cutbacks.
-Don’t be spending money that doesn’t actually exist and getting dinged with extra fees each month.
+Don’t spend money that doesn’t actually exist and get dinged with extra fees each month.

 Pick the Right Credit Card

 Credit cards are a necessary evil for most people, but make sure you are getting the best possible deal.
 Can’t pay off every bill right away?
 Get the card with low interest rates and no yearly fee, not the expensive one that gets you flight points.
 Set up your online banking to make automatic payments on the due date so that you don’t end up paying interest, or worse: getting a call from your credit card company during an intimate candlelit dinner (hello mood killer).

 These days, we have way more options than Excel to track our budgets.
 There are some great budgeting apps out there.
 They will let you know if you are on track financially, and how much you will (hopefully) have left over to save.

 One of my favourites is Mint, for its very clean design and easy to follow tracking.
 You set it up to link to your bank account so it’s brutally accurate.
 Which is good; it’s time to face the music.